spyren/Mecrisp-Cube/sdcard/man/words.md

 Exactly ANS, some logical extensions.
 ```
 type            ( c- u -- )           Prints a string.
-s" Hello"       ( -- c- u )         Compiles a string and gives back its address and length u when executed
+s"              ( "<quote>"-- c- u )  Compiles a string and gives back its address and length u when executed
-."
-Hello"       ( -- ) 	            Compiles a string and prints it when executed.
+."              ( "ccc<quote>" -- )   Compiles a string and prints it when executed.
+.(              ( "ccc<paren>" -- )   Parse and display ccc delimited by )
-( Comment ) 	                    Ignore Comment
+(               ( "ccc<paren>" -- )   Ignore Comment
-\ Comment                           Comment to end of line
+\               ( "ccc<eol>" -- )     Comment to end of line
 cr              ( -- )                Emits line feed
-bl              ( -- 32 )           ASCII for Space
+bl              ( -- c )              ASCII (32) for Space
 space           ( -- )                Emits space
 spaces          ( n -- )              Emits n spaces if n is positive
 compare         ( c-1 u-1 c-2 u-2 -- f )    Compares two strings
 accept          ( c- u1 -- u2 )       Read input into a string.
 ```

 ### Counted String Routines

 Exactly ANS, some logical extensions.
 ```
-    ctype           ( cstr-addr -- )                Prints a counted string.
+ctype           ( c- -- )             Prints a counted string.
-    c” Hello”       ( -- cstr-addr )                Compiles a counted string and gives back its address when executed.
+c"              ( "ccc<quote>" -- c- ) Compiles a counted string and gives back its address when executed.
-    cexpect         ( cstr-addr maxlength -- )      Read input into a counted string.
+cexpect         ( c- n -- )           read input into a counted string, n max length.
-    count           ( cstr-addr -- c-addr length ) 	Convert counted string into addr-length string
+count           ( c- -- c- u ) 	      Convert counted string into addr-length string
-    skipstring      ( cstr-addr -- a-addr )         Increases the pointer to the aligned end of the string.
+skipstring      ( c- -- a- )          Increases the pointer to the aligned end of the string.
 ```

 ### Pictured Numerical Output